Comoros: Independence (1975)

 Colonel Mohammed Bacar, a French-trained former gendarme elected President of Ndzwani in 2001, refused to step down at the end of his five-year mandate.
 He staged a vote in June 2007 to confirm his leadership that was rejected as illegal by the Comoros federal government and the African Union.
 On 25 March 2008 hundreds of soldiers from the African Union and the Comoros seized rebel-held Ndzwani, generally welcomed by the population: there have been reports of hundreds, if not thousands, of people tortured during Bacar's tenure.

 Some rebels were killed and injured, but there are no official figures.
 At least 11 civilians were wounded.
 Some officials were imprisoned.
 Bacar fled in a speedboat to Mayotte to seek asylum.
 Anti-French protests followed in the Comoros (see 2008 invasion of Anjouan).
 Bacar was eventually granted asylum in Benin.

 Since independence from France, the Comoros experienced more than 20 coups or attempted coups.

-Following elections in late 2010, former Vice-President Ikililou Dhoinine was inaugurated as president on 26 May 2011.
-A member of the ruling party, Dhoinine was supported in the election by the incumbent President Ahmed Abdallah Mohamed Sambi.
-Dhoinine, a pharmacist by training, is the first President of the Comoros from the island of Mwali.
+Following elections in late 2010, former Vice-president Ikililou Dhoinine was inaugurated as president on 26 May 2011.
+Dhoinine is the first President of the Comoros from the island of Mwali.
 Following the 2016 elections, Azali Assoumani, from Ngazidja, became president for a third term.
-In 2018 Azali held a referendum on constitutional reform that would permit a president to serve two terms.
-The amendments passed, although the vote was widely contested and boycotted by the opposition, and in April 2019, and to widespread opposition, Azali was re-elected president to serve the first of potentially two five-year terms.
+In 2018 Assoumani held a referendum on constitutional reform that would permit a president to serve two terms.
+The amendments passed, although the vote was widely contested and boycotted by the opposition, and in April 2019, and to widespread opposition, Assoumani was re-elected president to serve the first of potentially two five-year terms.
 In January 2020, the legislative elections in Comoros were dominated by President Azali Assoumani's party, the Convention for the Renewal of the Comoros, CRC.
-It took an overwhelming majority in the parliament, meaning his hold on power strengthened.
-CRC took 17 out of 24 seats of the parliament.
+It took an overwhelming majority in the parliament.

-In 2021, Comoros signed and ratified the Treaty on the Prohibition of Nuclear Weapons, making it a nuclear-weapon-free state.
+In 2021, Comoros signed and ratified the Treaty on the Prohibition of Nuclear Weapons, making it a nuclear-weapon-free state. and in 2023, Comoros was invited as a non-member guest to the G7 summit in Hiroshima.
+On 18 February 2023 the Comoros assumed the presidency of the African Union.

+In January 2024, President Azali Assoumani was re-elected with 63% of the vote in the disputed presidential election.
+In January 2025, the ruling party of president Azali Assoumani won parliamentary election, taking 28 out of 33 parliamentary seats.
+The opposition parties rejected the results.